 For entrepreneurs with credit scores in the range of 550-620, there’s no guarantee you’ll be able to consolidate at a rate lower than any of your current loans.
 Finding a consolidation loan that would benefit you would be dependent on finding the right financing partner, as well as having multiple years in business and strong annual revenues.

 You’ve Improved Your Business Finances

-If your business’s revenue or profitability has improved month-over-month for 3 straight months, your chances of qualifying for a lower consolidation loan increase immensely.
+If your business’s revenue or profitability has improved month-over-month for 3 straight months, your chances of qualifying for a lower consolidation loan increase.

 You’ve Improved Your Personal Finances

-As we learned with credit scores, personal finances matter a great deal as a small business owner, especially when it comes to consolidating small business loans.
+As with credit scores, personal finances matter a great deal for a small business owner, especially when it comes to small business debt consolidation.